rendoir/feup-comp/README.md

 ## Questions

  - If there are no import statements are we supposed to assume that every call that does not correspond to a function call is a separate module?
+ - Should the function not exists do we check the existence of the parameters?